-Random Versus Targeted Attackers
+Random vs. Targeted Attackers

-There are other notable differences between the random and the targeted attackers.
+There are other notable differences between the random vs. the targeted attackers.
 The targeted shooters were close to twice the age of the random perpetrators (45.3 vs. 24.6, respectively).
-Apart from the one outlier of Edward Allaway, a thirty-seven-yearold random shooter, all random shooters were twenty-seven and younger, and all targeted shooters were twenty-eight and older.
+Apart from the one outlier of Edward Allaway, a 37-year-old random shooter, all random shooters were 27 and younger, and all targeted shooters were 28 and older.